purs3lab/HandlERR/clang/tools/3c/README.md

 ## More about file handling and compiler options

-As an additional safeguard, `f.checked.c` or `f.checked.h` is not written if it is outside the _base directory_, which defaults to the working directory but can be overridden with the `-base-dir` flag.
-This can help ensure that you don't unintentionally modify external libraries, though of course if their header files are not annotated for Checked C, your ability to convert your own program to Checked C may be limited.
-(See [below](#annotated-system-headers) about system headers.)
+As an additional safeguard, `f.checked.c` or `f.checked.h` is not written if it is outside the _base directory_, which defaults to the working directory but can be overridden with the `-base-dir` option.
+This can help ensure that you don't unintentionally modify external libraries (though if their header files are not [annotated for Checked C](#annotated-headers), your ability to convert your own program to Checked C may be limited).
 However, there is a bug in the way the base directory check handles `..` path components in `-I` directories and `#include` paths (terrible, we know!), so until we can fix the bug, please avoid using `..` path components (e.g., use `-I` with an absolute path instead).

 You can ignore the errors about a compilation database not being found.
-You can specify a single set of flags to use for all files by prefixing them with `-extra-arg-before=`, for example:
+You can specify a single set of compiler options to use for all files by prefixing them with `-extra-arg-before=`, for example:

 ```
 3c -alltypes -output-postfix=checked -extra-arg-before=-Isome/include/path foo.c bar.c
 ```

-(If you were using a compilation database, such "extra" flags would be added to any flags in the database.)
+(If you were using a compilation database, such "extra" options would be added to any compiler options in the database.)

-## Annotated system headers
+## Annotated headers

 If a Checked C program uses an element (function, variable, type, etc.) from an external library and the only available declaration of the element uses unsafe C pointers, the Checked C code will have to use unsafe pointers to interact with that element.
 Having a declaration that uses Checked C annotations (even if the safety of the implementation with respect to those annotations has not been verified) will enable both you and 3C to write better Checked C code.